The following topics are covered below:

-There are three main ways to release equity on a buy to let mortgage.
+There are three main ways to release equity on a buy-to-let mortgage.

-You don’t always have to remortgage your buy to let property; instead, you could approach your existing lender for a further advance.
+- You don’t always have to remortgage your buy-to-let property.
+Instead, you could approach your existing lender for a further advance.
 This is where your existing lender will give you an additional lump sum and add it to your current mortgage.

 Can you release equity on a buy-to-let property?

-Releasing Equity On a Buy to Let: Eligibility Criteria
+Releasing Equity on a Buy to Let: Eligibility Criteria

 How much equity can you release from a buy to let?

-The current worth of the property.
+- The current worth of the property

-Amount of equity you have built up.
+- The amount of equity they have built up.